 Riding Surfaces and Stability

-Like bicycles, our kick scooters can be ridden on sidewalks or roads over a number of surfaces.
+Like bicycles, our kick scooters can be ridden on sidewalks or roads over several surfaces.
 These include concrete, hard asphalt, packed block, and packed/groomed earth.
 Loose gravel and stone-filled roadways should be avoided.
 To retain stability, avoiding riding in the rain and/or through puddles.
-Do not ride over wet vegetation such as leaves (they are slippery and can hide objects such as large stones, glass, and branches), or over any surface that is oily slick and/or soft.
+Do not ride over wet vegetation such as leaves (they are slippery and can hide objects such as large stones, glass, and branches), or over any surface that is oily slick, and/or soft.

 Conditions to Avoid

-Scooters are shipped dimensional weight.
+Scooters are shipped by dimensional weight.
 Slightly unassembled for shipping.

 Total body weight without fenders: 17 pounds.

 The distance between the top of the floorboard and the ground: 2-7/8 inches